-Tips for open water turning buoysOctober 9, 2018
+Tips for turning around open water buoysOctober 9, 2018

-If you are in a pack, try not to be on the inside track as this is the point all the other swimmers are aiming for.
+If you are drafting in a group of swimmers, try not to be on the inside track as you swim towards the turning buoy as this is the point all the other swimmers are aiming for.

 The more experienced open water swimmers will have strategies to cope with this, such as speeding up into the turn and holding their space.

-If you are a less confident open water swimmer, practise open water turning buoys using the following tips:
+If you are a less confident open water swimmer, practise turning around open water buoys using the following tips:

-- it may be best to be on the outside of the pack at the turning buoys
+- it may be best to be on the outside of the group at the buoy

 - this will generally keep you out of trouble, but will slightly increase the distance you have to travel

-- if it’s a right angle turn you can swim just past the buoy, then turn onto your back and then onto your front, at the same time changing direction to make the turn at a right angle.
+- if it’s a right angle turn you can swim just past the buoy, then turn onto your back and then onto your front (corkscrew turn), at the same time changing direction to make the turn at a right angle.

 Open water turning buoys training session

-It’s time to get in some open water training sessions and hone those skills to perfection.
+It’s time to get in some open water training sessions and hone those turning skills to perfection.

 Source a local facility and never train by yourself in the open water environment, no matter how confident you now feel swimming in open water.

-Use your open water training sessions to practise turning buoys and sighting the buoys.
+Use your open water training sessions to practise turning around and sighting the buoys.

-Remember the most import thing is to have fun in this great sport of open water swimming.
+Remember the most important thing is to have fun in this great sport of open water swimming.